“Man can do what he wills but he cannot will what he wills” (Schopenhauer 531).

 One of the most persistent debates across the history of philosophy, when it comes to human behavior and morality, is that of whether determinism or free will is true.
 But in order to get at that debate, I will instead today be confronting an intimately related debate of roughly equal age, that of whether determinism and free will are compatible or not.
 Many laypeople are casual incompatibilists, and would be quick to dismiss this latter debate as so much sophistry, feeling that determinism and free will are intractable opposites.
-But various different versions of compatibilism have had some strong defenders over the years, including Thomas Aquinas, David Hume, and the majority of professional philosophers in the world today.
+But various different versions of compatibilism have had some strong defenders over the years, including Thomas Aquinas, David Hume, Peter Strawson, and the majority of professional philosophers in the world today.
 So what is compatibilism, and how does it respond to incompatibilism?

 In the quote at the beginning of the introduction above, Arthur Schopenhauer is making a characteristically eloquent point which is similar to lines of thought informing the beliefs of many modern compatibilists: the truth of determinism does not entail that a human must be unable to freely act in accordance with their determined motives and desires.
 That is, if there is no noticeable coercion forcing a person to act in the way they do, and there is no obstacle preventing them from acting how they want, then for a compatiblist there is freedom—even if what they did was actually determined.
 Incompatibilists are apt to object, however, that the sort of free will they are discussing requires more than such empirically free action; it requires metaphysically free action (including, for instance, the ability to have done otherwise than what one actually does).